 Now that you have a much better understanding about what it entails you would have realized that dropshipping is not for everyone.
 For new online businesses, the advantages will likely outweigh the disadvantages.
 It is easy to start and involves less risk.
 As you do not have to take care of inventory and shipping, you have fewer responsibilities.
 Plus, you need less upfront investment to start as you will only have to purchase the product after a customer has paid for the order.
 This also leaves you more room to test the popularity of the different products which can be particularly helpful if you are new to industry.

-Though, the products usually sell at low prices.
-If you want to be competitive, you will need to be happy with smaller profit margins.
+Whilst, the products usually sell at low prices, if you want to be competitive, you will need to be happy with smaller profit margins.
 Also, as the products will mostly have the branding of the supplier, it does not leave you a lot of room for customization.

 So, considering these advantages and disadvantages, dropshipping is better suited for small business owners who are fine with selling unbranded items at a lower cost.
 At the end of the day, by using dropshipping, you are not going to get rich overnight.
 It can, however, make a great side hustle to generate a steady stream of income.